 By setting up a structure like this, users can easily be added to all tenants in a group.
 When a user is added as a group user, they are automatically added as a user in all tenants in that group.

 HINT: This can be very practical if, for example, William is away or leaves the company, then he can add Nora or Mathias to his group and they will automatically get access to all tenants in his group.

-NOTE: At the tenant level, on the Users tab, group users are indicated by a Lock icon.
-Group users with All tenant permissions and/or Group administrator rights will always inherit their permissions and data accesses from the group level.
-Module access is always set at the group level for group users.
+NOTE: At the tenant level, on the Users tab, group users are indicated by a Group icon.
+Group users with All tenant permissions and/or Group administrator rights will always inherit their permissions from the group level.

 You can use drag-and-drop to organize the tenants in your groups in the tree structure.
 You can, for example, move your tenants from one group to another.
 In addition, you can have a tenant in multiple groups if you want.
 When you move or add a tenant to a group, the group users are automatically added to the tenant you add or move.